Citation, Documentation of Sources

 Q. I am copyediting a scholarly journal with an introduction and essays by multiple authors.
 I asked an author to provide a citation for a quote from a newspaper article.
 He replied that no citation was necessary since the quoted material appears in the introduction, not an essay.
 I can’t find anything in CMOS that exempts authors of introductions from documenting their sources.
 Who’s right?

-A. Introductions are not exempt from documentation.
-The only element that we consider exempt from source citation is an epigraph.
+A. Introductions are not exempt from source citation.
+The only element that we consider exempt is an epigraph.
 If your author gives the newspaper name and date in the text, however, that’s sufficient.